mtyazici/hazelcast-platform-operator/README.md

 > Note: If you want to run the operator locally, you can execute `make install run` instead of `make deploy`.

+> Note: By default, Hazelcast Operator is installed into the `default` namespace.
+If you want to change it, you can pass `NAMESPACE` to `make` commands.

 ### Step 3: Start Hazelcast Enterprise Cluster

 Run the following command to start Hazelcast Enterprise Cluster via applying CR yaml: